 Burdock is also great for supporting the adrenals, helping to balance blood sugar.
 It also contains antimicrobial compounds.

 This herb is most widely used for liver detoxification and is readily available.
 Milk thistle can help to regenerate liver cells and provides vital nutrients for the liver in helping it to expel toxins and metabolic waste.
 It also helps to produce bile, which assists in supporting digestion.

 Detoxification can be an intense process.
+It can also help with those going to addiction.
 Be sure to start out with the right support and guidance and with small doses.
 Detox Tea made by mixing some of these herbs can be a gentle and great supplement for anyone wanting to start a cleaning their systems.